-The Agency hereby solicits Proposals from experienced and qualified organizations to provide 9-1-1 Emergency Advanced Life Support (ALS) Ambulance Transport Services to one or more of three designated EOAs.
-When combined, the three EOAs include all incorporated and unincorporated areas of the County.
-Proposals will be accepted from Proposers for single or multiple EOAs.
-The intent of this RFP is to select the winning Proposer or combination of Proposers to provide Ambulance Services within the three EOAs to provide 9-1-1 ALS Ambulance Services and Interfacility Transport (IFT) proposer in the North Zone for an initial period of five (5) years.
-The start date for the service will be July 1, 2020, at 00:01 a.m., Pacific Time.
+The Agency hereby solicits Proposals from experienced and qualified organizations to provide 9-1-1 Emergency Advanced Life Support (ALS) Ambulance Transport Services for both the North and South EOAs within Calaveras County.
+The East EOA is serviced by the Ebbetts Pass Fire Protection District and is not a part of this solicitation.
+The intent of this RFP is to select the winning Proposer to provide Ambulance Services to both EOAs and to provide Interfacility Transport (IFT) services in the North Zone for an initial period of five (5) years.
+The start date for the service will be April 1, 2021, at 08:00, Pacific Time.